kasbench/globeco-confirmation-service/README.md

 # GlobeCo Confirmation Service

-A Go microservice that processes trade fill messages from Kafka and updates the GlobeCo Execution Service.
+A Go microservice that processes trade fill messages from Kafka, updates the GlobeCo Execution Service, and notifies the GlobeCo Allocation Service.

 ## Overview